UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_cpp.md

 the lambda, rather than you declaring it manually (impossible for lambda functions).
 You can call or execute a lambda as you would any other function.

-The square brackets **capture** variables from the outside scope, for example
+The round brackets contain the list of arguments to the function, and the square brackets **capture** variables from the outside scope, for example

 ~~~cpp
 int i = 1;